lavarockk/Business-Insights-360/README.md

 **Problem statement:**

 AtliQ is a fast-growing hardware company that sells various products to customers in many countries through various channels, including retail, direct sales, and distributor networks, both online and in brick-and-mortar stores.
 To support its growth and make data-driven decisions, AtliQ needs a data analytics team.
-Please have a look at my project story and give your valuable feedback.

 **Tech stacks:**